Burling graphs revisited, part I: New characterizations

 \begin{lemma} Every non-empty oriented graph $G$ derived from a Burling tree $(T, r, \lastBorn, \choosePath)$ contains at least one top-left vertex and every such vertex is a source of $G$.
 Moreover, the neighborhood of a top-left vertex is a stable set. \end{lemma}

 \begin{proof} By the definition of top-left vertex, it exists in $ G $.
 Let $v$ be a top-left vertex of $G$.
 Suppose for the sake of contradiction that $uv \in A(G)$ for some vertex $u \in V(G)$.
 Thus $v$ is a vertex in $\choosePath(u)$.
 Denote by $ d(x) $ the distance in $ T $ of a vertex $ x $ to $r $.
 The fact that $ v \in \choosePath(u) $ means that $v$ is a descendant of a brother of $u$, and therefore $ d(v) \geq d(u) $.
 Since $v$ is a vertex that minimizes the distance to the root, we must have $ d(v)=d(u) $, and in particular $ p(v) = p(u) $.
-So $ v $ is not the unique vertex minimizing the distance to the root.
+Notice that $ u $ and $ v $ cannot both be last-born.
 On the other hand, $v$ is a last-born because $u$ cannot be connected to one of its non-last-born brothers.
 This contradicts the definition of a top-left vertex.
 So $N(v) = N^+(v)$.
 It follows that $N(v)$ is included in a branch of $T$, and is therefore a stable set. \end{proof}